pyta-uoft/website/index.md

 ## Imports

-There are standards governing how you should organize your imports, or even possibly which modules you may import at all.
+There are standards governing how we should organize our imports, or even possibly which modules we may import at all.

 ### Forbidden imports (E9999) {#E9999}

-For your work in CSC148, we expect you to use only the Python language features we have covered in lectures, or ones that we have explicitly mentioned for an exercise/lab/assignment.
+In CSC148, we should only use the Python language features we have covered in lectures, or ones that we have explicitly mentioned for an exercise/lab/assignment.
 No other external libraries may be used.

 ~~~~ {include="E9999_forbidden_imports"}
 ~~~~